G-Gowtham/shell-script/readme.md

 #### Usage 3:

-* You can also directly call the functions "./lamp.sh install", "./lamp.sh uninstall", "./lamp.sh start", "./lamp.sh stop",
+* You can also directly call the functions "./lamp.sh install", "./lamp.sh uninstall", "./lamp.sh start", "./lamp.sh stop" to do the tasks.

 #### Usage 4 :
 * It also consist of mysql backup to /opt directory and web content updation features.